****THIS REVIEW IS IN THE PROCESS OF BEING EDITED****

-Now allow me to elaborate when I said "meager" in the previous paragraph.
-13 episodes is short, but that does not necessarily make an anime bad.
-But provided that there is a plentiful cast and a decently complex storyline here, 13 episodes, 1 OVA and a 3 minute "epilogue" has left much to be desired.
-If this anime had more episodes, then I'd advise further Story and Character development, would Angel Beats ever receive a remake. (which is probably unlikely)
+Provided that there is a plentiful cast and a decently complex storyline here, 13 episodes, 1 OVA and a 3 minute "epilogue" has left so much to be desired.
+I would advise further Story and Character development, would Angel Beats ever receive a remake. (which is probably unlikely)

-To be honest, I think this aspect of Angel Beats is still overlooked or underrated by some people despite this being the weakest point about this series.
-I found the whole afterlife concept thing rather creative, and that you must have no regrets from your "past life" in order to "move on".
+To be honest, I think this aspect of Angel Beats is actually overlooked or underrated by some people despite this being a weak point in the series.
+I found the whole purgatory afterlife concept t be rather creative, and that you must have no regrets from your "past life" in order to "move on".

 Although to be fair, I can still understand why the story isn't well...brilliant.
 I've noticed, to be short, numerous plot holes within each episode.
 The most noteworthy examples I can remember from the top of my head, are as follows: